ora0600/confluent-new-cdc-connector/adding_tables_automatically.md

    );
 ```

 Also this statement worked.
 So, I do not have a good sample.
-If you have one, please let me know.
+If you have one which could not be parsed by the connector, please let me know.

 5. Change Table columns